gravitational/teleport-actions/README.md

 ### `@gravitational/teleport-actions/auth`

+> :warning: **This is a preview action.** No v1 has been released yet.
+We hope to ship this in coming weeks.

 `auth` uses Teleport Machine ID to generate a set of credentials which can be used with other Teleport client tools such as `tsh` and `tctl`.